 The following table summarizes recent residential/commercial development since 2010 to present and any known or anticipated major residential/commercial development and major infrastructure development that has been identified in the next five years within the municipality.
-Refer to the map in Section 9.23.8 of this annex which illustrates the hazard areas along with the location of potential new development.
+Refer to the maps later in this annex which illustrate the hazard areas along with the location of potential new development.